PeteGoo/petegoo.github.io/_posts/2018-11-09-optimizing-ci-cd-pipelines.md

 ## Conclusion

 Hopefully this framework can help you optimize your own CI/CD pipelines.
-It has certainly helped me over the years reason about where to spend time and why.
+It has certainly helped me over the years when reasoning about where to spend time and why.